Admiralty Islands campaign: Battle for the beachhead

 The two destroyer minesweepers were supposed to sweep the entrance to Seeadler Harbour between Hauwei and Ndrilo Islands but fire from at least one Japanese 4 in gun on Hauwei Island prevented them from entering the harbour.
 Captain Emile Dechaineux, commanding the destroyers supporting the forces ashore, brought Ammen, Bush, Mullany and Warramunga around and bombarded the island.
 The Japanese guns ceased fire but came alive again when another attempt was made to sweep the channel.
 Dechaineux then called off the effort, ordering the DMSs to join him.
 The destroyers bombarded Japanese guns covering the entrance to Hyane Harbour to allow the LSTs to leave unmolested.
 One LST left with between 20 and 30 truckloads of stores still aboard.
 The LSTs did not wish to remain after dark as a Japanese attack was expected.
 Dechaineux escorted them part of the way until he received an order from Admiral Barbey for Ammen, Mullany, Warramunga, and Welles to remain off Los Negros.
 Ammen and Mullany bombarded Hauwei Island again in the morning, setting off a couple of ammunition dumps, but still came under accurate fire from four or five guns, and Dechaineux was forced to inform Barbey that he was unable to overcome the island's guns.

-General Krueger was gravely concerned about the seriousness of the situation on Los Negros.
-In response to urgent request from General Chase, Krueger arranged with Admiral Barbey for the movement of the rest of the 1st Cavalry Division to be expedited.
+Krueger was gravely concerned about the seriousness of the situation on Los Negros.
+In response to urgent request from Chase, Krueger arranged with Barbey for the movement of the rest of the 1st Cavalry Division to be expedited.
 At Krueger's request, the 2nd Squadron, 7th Cavalry would travel in the three APDs.
 Other units would arrive on 6 and 9 March instead of 9 and 16 March.
 Krueger realised that Hyane harbour was too small to support the entire division, but there were good beaches around Salami Plantation on the western shore of Los Negros.
 To use them, and to permit a shore-to-shore operation against Manus from Los Negros, Seeadler Harbour would have to be opened up.